A Simple Fix for a Common Life Event

 Why Keeping Names Current Matters

-An outdated name in a trust can create practical headaches.
-Banks may refuse to process distributions if the name on the trust does not match the beneficiary's current legal identification.
-Real estate transactions can stall when the trustee's name on the trust differs from the name on their government-issued ID.
-Title companies often require exact name matches before recording deeds.
+An outdated name in a trust can create practical problems.
+Banks may refuse to process distributions if the trust name does not match the beneficiary's legal ID.
+Real estate transactions can stall for the same reason.